 How much would you pay for a string of ones and zeroes?
 How about a string of ones and zeroes that grossed you $200,000 a year?
 Jon “Neverdie” Jacobs made history by selling virtual property for a reported total of $635,000.
 Club Neverdie is a virtual asteroid in the online game Entropia.
 The Entropia Universe is rare among MMORPGs, because it has its own virtual economy that has a fixed exchange rate to the real world.
-When you make 100 PED (as the Entropia currency is called) you can trade it out for $10 USD at any time, and vice versa.
+When you make 100 PED (as the Entropia currency is called) you can trade it out for $10 at any time, and vice versa.
 Forbes’ Oliver Chiang did an amazing job researching Jacob’s record level virtual property sale.

-According to Chiang, using Club Neverdie as a resort destination for thousands of Entropia players, Jon Jacobs was able to make $200k a year in revenue.
+According to Chiang, using Club Neverdie as a resort destination for thousands of Entropia players, Jon Jacobs was able to make $200,000 a year in revenue.
 Get a tour of the virtual space in the video below.
-With the sale, Jacobs is helping fund even larger virtual projects who’s worth is likely to be valued in the millions.
+With the sale, Jacobs is helping fund even larger virtual projects whose worth is likely to be valued in the millions.
 Selling an imaginary playland for hundreds of thousands of dollars sounds crazy, but what’s really insane is how big this phenomenon has already grown.

-According to MindArk, the Swedish company behind Entropia, the virtual realm’s economy has a GDP of $442 million USD!
+According to MindArk, the Swedish company behind Entropia, the virtual realm’s economy has a GDP of $442 million!
 That’s more than some small countries.
 The fixed exchange rate for Entropia has allowed gamers to view it as a potential area for investment.
-Jacobs originally paid $100,000 for the property that would become Club Neverdie, and he did so by mortgaging his real world home.
+Jacobs originally paid $100,000 for the property that would become Club Neverdie, and he did so by mortgaging his real-world home.
 Within a few years Jacobs had paid off that debt and was making enough from Entropia to live comfortably.
 Others have paid tens or hundreds of thousands for Entropia Universe property.
 With each sale seemingly exceeding the last in size and ambition.

 What could possibly be fueling this speculation in virtual property?
 To understand that, you need to take a look at Entropia itself.
 Users control avatars that allow them to enjoy a range of activities that are similar, but slightly more awesome than the things you can do in real life.
 There is hunting, fashion, dancing, exploring, farming, and much more, all with colorful environments and exciting competition.
 In other words, it’s a good time that people can really get enthusiastic about.
 Finding the next cool place to hang out or make virtual money (which, again, you can exchange for real money) is really important.
 To attract participants Club Neverdie has its own theme song and promotional video.
 Check it out: